 For almost 50 years, the MWPA has hosted its School League where students in grades 5 to 12 compete at a recreational level against each other in a positive and inclusive environment.
-Teams are frequently comprised of students who have never played water polo and join a school team just for the fun of it.
+Teams are frequently comprised of students who have never played water polo and join just for the fun of it.

 Do you go to a school that doesn’t yet have a water polo team?
 Or do you have a team at your school, but want to recruit some more people - whether from your own school or a feeder school?
+Tell your friends about our FREE trial!

 Winnipeg School